knetikmedia/knetikcloud-csharp-net20-client/docs/StoreCouponsApi.md

 <a name="updatecoupontemplate"></a>
 # **UpdateCouponTemplate**
-> ModelItemTemplateResource UpdateCouponTemplate (string id, ModelItemTemplateResource couponTemplateResource)
+> ItemTemplateResource UpdateCouponTemplate (string id, ItemTemplateResource couponTemplateResource)

 Update a coupon template